 Our new site is still under construction.
 Stay tuned!

-The Historical Society of Kent County Library collection comprises 1000s of items pertinent to regional history including reference works, manuscript collections, documents, ledgers, maps, genealogies, cemetery records, photographs and oral histories.
+The Historical Society of Kent County Library collection includes thousands of items pertinent to regional history including reference works, manuscript collections, documents, ledgers, maps, genealogies, cemetery records, photographs, and oral histories.

 Research Services and Fees

 We have limited research services during the COVID-19 Pandemic.
 Please email email@example.com to see if we can help.
 There is no charge for a “look up” of information taking less than half an hour.
 If your question cannot be answered within that time frame, our librarian will give you an estimate of research time, which will be charged to you at $20.00/hour, payable in advance on our website using PayPal.
 Photocopies are available for $1.00 per page.
 Our librarian is only available a few hours each week so please understand that we may not be able to respond as timely as you might desire.

 The Historical Society is undertaking the cataloging of our research collection with PastPerfect Software, purchased with a grant from The Hedgelawn Foundation of Kent County, and the digitization of our document collection through a grant from the Kudner Foundation.
 Please be patient as we undertake these projects to provide users with information about our library, archival, and photograph collections.
 Eventually, our object collection also will be included.
 This database is a work-in-progress and will be updated periodically.
 Please contact our library if you are looking for information not online.

 Books in the Library collection are in the process of being cataloged using a unique system.
 The library contains both published and unpublished books and booklets, with a focus on local and regional history, Maryland and Kent County genealogical resources, and family histories.

 The map collection contains original maps, as well as copies of historic maps primarily of Kent County and its towns and Maryland.
 Select images of our maps can be found on the “Maps” section of this website.